BohBOhTN/ELKOLLA_API/README.md

 - **Invoice Creation**: Allows users to create invoices by providing client details, invoice date, and items with quantity and unit price.
 - **Invoice Retrieval**: Fetches invoices filtered by year, month, and day.
 - **Invoice Deletion**: Deletes invoices by either invoice ID or invoice number, along with their associated items.
+- **Invoice Details**: Retrieves detailed information about a specific invoice, including items, prices, and more.
 - **Dynamic Invoice Number Generation**: Invoice numbers are automatically generated in the format `MMYY_XXX` based on the current month and year.
 - **Amount Conversion**: Converts the final price of invoices into words using OpenAI's GPT model, specifically for French numbers.
 - **Database Support**: Uses SQLAlchemy ORM for storing invoices and associated items in a PostgreSQL database hosted on AWS RDS.